27 Oct 2016News

 Ms Kswani will soon start meeting with an experienced architect for regular mentoring sessions that will help her achieve her career aspirations.

 “I have a lot of goals,” she said.
 “I don’t know if one life will be enough for me.
 I would like to be someone who gives back to the country.
 Australia has given me a lot.
 Hopefully one day I can also go back to my country again and rebuild it.
 I would like to be able to help my country when I am strong enough.”

-Youth@Work is currently looking for more young people of refugee or migrant background who are interested in getting one-on-one support and advice to help them to reach their employment goals.
+Youth@Work is currently looking for more young people of refugee or migrant backgrounds who are interested in getting one-on-one support and advice to help them reach their employment goals.
 Full details are at the link below: